cph/ep_postmaster/README.md

 end
 ```

-Then, on the EmailAddress class, define a class level method called `handle_bounced_email`.
+Then, on the EmailAddress class, define a class level method called `handle_bounced_email!`.
 This method should accept two arguments: the recipient that bounced back, and the MailgunPost object with all params sent back from Mailgun.

 Example:

 ```
 class EmailAddress
 ...
-  def self.handle_bounced_email(email, mailgun_post)
+  def self.handle_bounced_email!(email, mailgun_post)
     find_by(address: email).update_attribute(:undeliverable, true)
   end
 ...